duboisp/wet-boew-charts-workingdocs/v4-migration/readme.md

 * The labeling strategy and code was fully re-written in order to be more clear and more usable.
 * Default chart type was change for the default flot chart.
 That means default are now a line chart and bar chart need to be explicitly defined
+* Custom Parameter for pie chart was changed from the data cell location to be set to the appropriate cell header.
+* Any Flot parameter is set by using the ```data-flot``` attribute.
+Table for Flot global setting and appropriate cell header for Flot series setting.

 Background about migration strategy prior WET 4
 ---------------------------